PrEP Quick Guide

 Data indicate oral tenofovir-based PrEP may prevent or reduce the risk of incident HBV infection.
 However, vaccination is the preferred HBV prevention strategy for all HBV-susceptible adolescents and adults who are evaluated for PrEP.

-Are there any special considerations related to PrEP use among people with chronic HCV?
+Are there any special considerations related to PrEP use for people with chronic HCV?

 Are other ‘PrEP’ options available for other sexually transmitted infections (STIs)?

 Currently, the use of antibiotics as pre-exposure prophylaxis for bacterial STIs is not recommended.
-However, recent data indicate that a single dose of doxycycline taken as post-exposure prophylaxis as soon as possible (preferably < 72 hours after sexual activity) significantly reduces acquisition of chlamydia, gonorrhea, and syphilis in MSM and transgender women.
-Additional information is provided by Centers for Disease Control and Prevention (CDC).
+However, clinical trials data support the use of doxycycline taken as post-exposure prophylaxis as soon as possible (preferably < 72 hours) after sexual activity to reduce the likelihood of acquiring bacterial STIs such as chlamydia, gonorrhea, and/or syphilis.
+Information from the CDC is available here.

 Pregnancy and Breastfeeding